Helen Toner: Early career

 After graduating, Toner worked with GiveWell (a charity evaluator co-founded by Holden Karnofsky) and Open Philanthropy, an initiative co-founded by Dustin Moskovitz and Karnofsky.
 At GiveWell, she researched AI policy issues, including its military applications and on the influence of geopolitics on the development of AI.
 In May 2017, Toner recommended a grant of $1.5 million by Open Philanthropy to the UCLA School of Law to "support a fellowship, research, and meetings on governance and policy issues related to advanced artificial intelligence."
 In August, she recommended a grant of $260,000 to former Secretary of the Navy Richard Danzig at the Center for a New American Security (CNAS) in August 2017 to support the publication of a manuscript on potential risks from advanced technologies.

 Center for Security and Emerging Technology

 In January 2019, Toner was appointed as the director of strategy of the Center for Security and Emerging Technology (CSET) think tank with the Walsh School at Georgetown University in Washington, D.C.
 CSET was established through a $55 million over five years grant to Georgetown by Open Philanthropy.
 In March 2022, she was appointed the full-time director of strategy and foundational research grants.
 She continued her work at CSET, advising policymakers on AI policy and strategy, during and after her tenure on the board of OpenAI.
 She also studied China's AI industry and has co-written articles in Foreign Affairs.

-An October 2023 paper Artificial Intelligence and Costly Signals co-authored with Andrew Imbrie and Owen J. Daniels was reportedly a source of tension between Toner and OpenAI CEO Sam Altman over its inclusion of criticism about the launch of ChatGPT.
-Altman reportedly complained that the paper criticised OpenAI's efforts to keep its technology safe while praising the approach taken by rival company Anthropic.
-Altman reportedly called Toner and said that her paper "could cause problems" due to the Federal Trade Commission's investigation into OpenAI's data collection.